raycast/script-commands/CONTRIBUTING.md

 Example: `github-notifications.template.sh`

-*NOTE:* This might change as soon as we introduce a better way to provide parameters / enviromental variables.
+*NOTE:* This might change as soon as we introduce a better way to provide parameters / environmental variables.

 ### Scripts that require installation of dependencies